| SKY OF BLUE FISHES - The Thirteen Roses Electroacoustic music and original documents, 2003

 Elena Gil Olalla

 The last letters of Julita Conesa, one of The Thirteen Roses, written from prison to her family, are preserved as original documents.
 At first she still hoped that she would be released.
 But in the end she accepts the sentence of the trial - the death sentence.
 Julita's last letter, dated 5 August, shortly before her execution by firing squad, is a moving document of the farewell to the life of a 19-year-old girl.
+Letter of Julia Conesa, 1939, El Silencio Roto.
+Mujeres contra el Franquismo de Fernanda Romeu Alfaro, El viejo Topo, 2002

+The witness Ángeles García-Madrid was at the same time as The Thirteen Roses in the prison of Ventas.
+In the interview she recalls the helplessness and despair of all the prisoners in the jail and the silence of death at the very moment when the girls were taken out of the cells.
 Although directed by a storyline: there is an experimental mixture of text and music whose rhythms influence each other, repetitions that set patterns and sounds of voices and cello manipulated with the help of the computer.
 In this way, a space is opened up for contemplation and emotional entry into the story of The Thirteen Roses and for accessing this important period in history.
+The Broken Silence.
+Women against Francoism by Fernanda Romeu Alfaro, El viejo Topo, 2002